 Lachlan Storie - Stakeholder Engagement

-Lachlan Storie joined LSQ late in 2015, previously working in membership for the Queensland Reds.
-He holds a Bachelor of Business Management (UQ) and has a comprehensive background in agriculture, hailing from rural NSW.
-Lachlan leads the coordination of marketing and events, in addition to the implementation of corporate communications.
+Lachlan Storie leads LSQ's Stakeholder Engagement with a focus on delivering value for Members.
+He joined LSQ in 2015, previously working in membership for the Queensland Reds.
+Lachlan holds a Bachelor of Business Management (UQ) and has a comprehensive background in agriculture, hailing from rural NSW.